Grant Castner: Photography

 Castner was a self-taught photographer and primarily used glass photographic plates manufactured by the Eastman Kodak Company of Rochester, New York.
-He also meticulously recorded information about his photographs, including equipment brands, aperture and exposure times, places, dates, and, most importantly, notations about the people who he was photographing.
+He also meticulously recorded information about his photographs, including equipment brands, aperture and exposure times, places, dates, and, most importantly, notations about the people whom he was photographing.
 Castner used a darkroom provided by a local camera club (of which he served as an officer) and likely produced as many as 10,000 photographs through the 1930s, most notably depicting the day-to-day lives of everyday Americans at work and play.
 He took pictures of African Americans and immigrants, documenting the multi-cultural landscape in which he lived, and used his camera to document the urbanization, industrialization and new transportation technologies unfolding around him.
 Castner also developed an interest in nature photography.
 Some of Castner’s photographs echo those of well-known professional contemporaries like Lewis Hine, Alfred Stieglitz, and Rudolf Eickemeyer, Jr. Castner is considered an amateur photographer since he was self-taught and did not sell his work as the primary means to support himself.